MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 * Add arm64 nodes as part of experimenting with a multi-architecture cluster[DONE - Limited Scope]
     * Raspberry Pi 4B and Orange Pi 3B single board computers that are only being used to collect data from USB based devices and sensors, general purpose ARM nodes are pending.
 Those will likely be Orange pi 5+ or similar devices equipped with a Rockchip 3588 System on a Chip(SOC)
 * Add two nodes that are solely dedicated to storage.
 * Experiment with [Project Akri](https://github.com/project-akri/akri), it allows you to add the USB devices attached to your various nodes as resources available to your entire cluster.
 I think this project holds some interesting possibilities for home automation projects and the like, in addition to edge deployments in agricultural or industrial spaces that leverage edge devices and sensors to monitor various processes.
-I.e., stronger redundancy, centralizing the control software for those sensors, etc.
+I.e., your USB devices just become network devices and the software for them isn't tied to a specific piece of hardware.
 * Either move the motherboards in the Beelinks into a shared enclosure of some sort and/or upgrade the fans in order to better control temperatures.
 * Add automation for both setup and day to day management, i.e. handle the day DevOps/MLOps/Sys Admin tasks using some combination of Ansible, Flux and/or Terraform.